 Cystic fibrosis (CF) is a life-threatening disease that causes thick, sticky mucus to build up in the lungs and digestive tract.
 Persons with cystic fibrosis need to eat high-calorie and high-protein foods throughout the day.

-Your pancreas is an organ that sits in your belly behind your stomach.
-An important job of your pancreas is to make enzymes.
-These enzymes help your body digest and absorb protein and fats.
-However, the build-up of sticky mucus in the pancreas from cystic fibrosis can lead to serious problems, including:
+The pancreas is an organ in the abdomen behind the stomach.
+An important job of the pancreas is to make enzymes.
+These enzymes help the body digest and absorb protein and fats.
+A buildup of sticky mucus in the pancreas from cystic fibrosis can lead to serious problems, including:

-Because of these problems, people with cystic fibrosis may have a hard time maintaining a normal weight.
-Even if your weight is normal, you may not be getting the correct nutrition.
+Because of these problems, a person with cystic fibrosis may have a hard time managing a normal weight.
+Even when weight is normal, a person may not be getting the right nutrition.
 Children with cystic fibrosis may not grow or develop correctly.

 Enzymes, vitamins, and salt:

 Accurso FJ.
 Cystic fibrosis.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 24th ed.
 Philadelphia, PA: Elsevier Saunders; 2012:chap 89.

 Stallings VA, Stark LF, Robinson KA, Feranchak AP, Quinton H. Evidence-based practice recommendations for nutrition-related management of children and adults with cystic fibrosis and pancreatic insufficiency: Results of a systematic review.
 Journal of the American Dietetic Association.
 2008;108:832-839.